adomokos/climb_that_mountain/blog/2017/03/containers.md

 There are many things I like about Docker as compared to Vagrant or other virtual machine solutions.
 The biggest thing for me is the low power Docker containers would need.
 Vagrant images would reserve 2 of your 4 cores and 8GB memory, when Docker will only take from the host as it needs.
 If it's 32MB, that's it, if it's 1GB, it will take that much.

-Docker is the future, and you will see more and more code repos with a `Dockerfile` in it.
+Docker is the future, you will see more and more code repos with a `Dockerfile` in it.